sp-hash/TeamBlackMiner/OPTIONS.md

 -ø --maintenance-percent    Set the maintainance-wallet percent.
 (1-50%)

 -O --all-platforms 	    Add cl devices from all platforms.
-Use this option if you ar missing amd cards in the list.
+Use this option if you are missing amd cards in the list.
 ```